Ways to Give

 There are several ways to make your gift to Alcorn State University.
 Below are just a few for your consideration.
 If you have any questions, please do not hesitate to contact us.

 Online – Click Here to Donate Now using your credit/debit card to make a secure online gift!

 Alcorn State University Foundation, Inc.

 - Real Estate

-Don't forget, your gift goes even further if you work for a matching gift company!
-Just ask for the matching gift form at your company's Human Resource office.
+Don't forget, your gift goes even further if your company matches gifts!
+To find out if your employer matches, please visit https://ww2.matchinggifts.com/alcorn or ask for the matching gift form at your company's Human Resource office.